 Griffith Park is shared with Los Feliz Neighborhood Council and Atwater Village Neighborhood Council.

-The boundaries of the HUNC are set forth in Attachment A - Map of Hollywood United Neighborhood Council.

 Section 2: Internal Boundaries

 There are five (5) geographical, three (3) renters and three (3) business Areas.
 These Areas are based on common interests, traffic patterns, natural boundaries and public input.
 The Areas recognize distinct neighborhood boundaries.
 All small streets with a single entrance are attached to the primary exit street.